Choice of cover

 Funding options

-Income Protection Cover is available both inside and outside of superannuation
+Income Support Cover is available both inside and outside of superannuation

 Premium type